CrankyJones/Portfolio/README.md

 # **Portfolio Page**
 by Geof Rosenmund
+A demonstration of HTML, CSS, and Bootstrap.

+### **Technologies Used**
+* HTML
+* CSS w/Bootstrap

 ### **Description**
 This HTML file will eventually serve as a front page to a portfolio site.
-It's also a demonstration of HTML, CSS, and Bootstrap.
 In time, it will allow others to quickly navigate to repositories and GH pages that I have created.

-### **Technologies Used**
-* HTML
-* CSS w/Bootstrap

 ### **Setup/Installation**
 * Clone the repository to your desktop